 To fulfill this responsibility effectively, the University maintains a registered Institutional Review Board (IRB) to review research protocols involving human participants and to evaluate both risk and protection against risk for those participants.
-More information can be found at uindy.edu/human-research-protection-program or by contacting the Human Research Protections Program Office.
+More information can be found on the UIndy Human Research Protections page or by contacting the Human Research Protections Program Office.